-Despite its swift rise, the sustainable seafood movement’s paintings is a ways from finished.
-To shield the destiny of fish, greater seafood corporations need to decide to sustainability, and clients must be even extra resolute in demanding obvious seafood deliver chain and supporting sustainability with every buy.
+Despite its swift rise, the sustainable seafood movement’s paintings are a ways from finished.
+To shield fish’s destiny, greater seafood corporations need to decide on sustainability, and clients must be even extra resolute in demanding an obvious seafood delivery chain and supporting sustainability with every buy.

 STOCKHOLM – McDonald’s.
 Hilton.
 IKEA.
 Each of these company titans enjoys a full-size consumer base.
 But what most of their customers may not recognize is that these organizations are leaders in ocean stewardship: they all promote sustainable seafood.
 This is a crucial precedent – however, it is not sufficient.